dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ## Step 2: Asking ClickFunnels to move the domain to your DNSimple account

 <div class="section-steps" markdown="1">
 1. Send an email to [billing@clickfunnels.com](mailto:billing@clickfunnels.com) using the email address associated with your ClickFunnels account.
-You can use the below template, replacing the placeholders with your information.
+You can use this template, replacing the placeholders with your information:

     > Hi there,

-    > I would like to move my domain(s) from ClickFunnels to my own DNSimple account.
+    > I would like to move my domain(s) from ClickFunnels to my DNSimple account.

     > i.
-Confirm that you have made a paid DNSimple account
+Confirm that you created a paid DNSimple account.

     > YES

     > ii.
-Provide the email address associated with your ClickFunnels and DNSimple accounts
+Provide the email address associated with your ClickFunnels and DNSimple accounts.

     > `your email address`

     > iii.
-Name of domain(s) you wish to transfer
+Name of domain(s) you want to transfer.

     > `your domain(s)`

     > iv.
-Verify the last 4 digits of the card we have on file for your ClickFunnels account
+Verify the last 4 digits of the card we have on file for your ClickFunnels account.

     > `last 4 digits of your credit card`

     > Thanks!

 1. ClickFunnels will reply to your email once they have moved the domain into your account.
-You will also receive an email from us at DNSimple letting you know the domain is waiting for you.
+You will also receive an email from DNSimple letting you know the domain is waiting for you.

   ![Email alerting you that a domain push is pending](/files/domain-push-email.png)
 </div>